namelessmasses/yubikit-ios/docs/openpgp.md

 `sz = [81 | [82 xx]] xx` is the number of bytes that follow the tag and length bytes.

+---

+# Interpreting SW1/SW2

+The implementation shall correctly interpret the `SW1` and `SW2` bytes in order to correctly process responses from the card.

+---

 # Minimal Use-Cases

-- Required to achieve minimal OpenPGP operations.
+- Required to achieve minimally functional OpenPGP operations.
 - Based on the basic flow charts in section 9 of _The Functional Specification_.
 - Do not support logical channels.
   - Uses `CLA=X0` for all commands.

-## Interpreting SW1/SW2

-The implementation shall correctly interpret the `SW1` and `SW2` bytes in order to correctly process responses from the card.
+- Do not support extended length APDUs.
+- Do not support KDF.

 ## Application Selection